 The most recent Comprehensive Statewide Needs Assessment was published in December 2017; this assessment, as well as agency consumer satisfaction surveys and agency performance reports informed the development of this plan.
 The District will publish its Unified Workforce Development State Plan in March 2020 and will hold a number of public forums to hear feedback on the plan, including the program specific plan for vocational rehabilitation and supported employment services.
 The Goals and priorities for the Vocational Rehabilitation and Supported employment program are in response to both National and State issues, as mandated by Section 105 of the Rehabilitation Act of 1973, as amended.
-Their goals and activities include, but are not limited to: consumer satisfaction; statewide needs assessment; state plan and amendments; policy; extent/scope/effectiveness of services; interagency agreements; and District of Columbia employment program goals to be accomplished by the DC Department on Disability Services, Rehabilitation Services Administration were based on agency performance on standards and indicators.
+Their goals and activities include, but are not limited to: consumer satisfaction; statewide needs assessment; state plan and amendments; policy; extent/scope/effectiveness of services; interagency agreements; and District of Columbia employment programs.
+These goals were developed, reviewed, and approved by DC RSA and the SRC.
+Planned program goals to be accomplished by the DC Department on Disability Services, Rehabilitation Services Administration were based on agency performance on standards and indicators.